 Comments: There are a multitude of third party environmental and energy performance standards that are more rigorous than the building code minimum, including LEED, Energy Star, Passive House, and Enterprise Green.
 Because Manchester by the Sea is a Stretch Code community, as that code continues to evolve, the base line for energy efficiency will be higher than non-adopting communities.
 No change.
+See Sustainability Memo for commitments to energy performance commitments.

-m.
-Any other design-related considerations identified by this peer reviewer, ZBA, town staff, or the citizenry of Manchester by the Sea or their advisors.

-- Car sharing spaces (ZIP Car, etc.) should be included within the parking garage.
-Applicant states that ZipCar would not support a space at this location. - Create a detailed Transportation Demand Management program for the site.
-This may include an Applicantprovided shuttle service to the MBTA, build sidewalks along School Street frontage, etc. No change. - Given the scale and intensity of site coverage, provide a preliminary construction management plan that ensures constructability and minimizes impact to the community.
+- m.
+Any other design-related considerations identified by this peer reviewer, ZBA, town staff, or the citizenry of Manchester by the Sea or their advisors. - Car sharing spaces (ZIP Car, etc.) should be included within the parking garage.
+Applicant states that ZipCar would not support a space at this location.
+No apparent change. - Create a detailed Transportation Demand Management program for the site.
+This may include an Applicantprovided shuttle service to the MBTA, build sidewalks along School Street frontage, etc. No change.
+Applicant has committed to a TDM as a condition of the occupancy permit.
+No shuttle is contemplated.
+Applicant will not build sidewalks along School Street. - Given the scale and intensity of site coverage, provide a preliminary construction management plan that ensures constructability and minimizes impact to the community.
 Of particular interest is development of cut and fill quantities.
 Recognizing that there is a need for fill in some parts of the site, note that if the cut required to take down the hill is actually on the order of 270,000 cubic yards as noted in the MECT letter, there could be a truly significant number of truckloads of material taken off the site (270,000 cubic yards represents between 17,000 and 27,000 truckloads).
-Applicant states that most excavated materials will stay on site as fill material, and has committed to providing a preliminary cut and fill analysis prior to closing of the public hearing. - Integrate Universal Design features in the development.
-No change. - Developer should provide an evacuation plan for all vehicles on the property.
-Applicant notes that they have met with the fire department on "multiple occasions", and has stated that additional fire safety details will be provided as a condition of the building permit issuance. - Provide additional details for retaining walls, particularly in areas where they may be retaining storm or wastewater.
+Applicant states that most excavated materials will stay on site as fill material, and has committed to providing a preliminary cut and fill analysis prior to closing of the public hearing.
+Applicant has stated that quantity of export is 100,000 cubic yards of material. - Integrate Universal Design features in the development.
+No change.
+A detailed Universal Design Narrative has been submitted.
+Developer has not committed to any level of "enhanced accessibility" that goes beyond code requirements (with the exception of 100% in-unit laundry equipment). - Developer should provide an evacuation plan for all vehicles on the property.
+Applicant notes that they have met with the fire department on "multiple occasions", and has stated that additional fire safety details will be provided as a condition of the building permit issuance.
+No change. - Provide additional details for retaining walls, particularly in areas where they may be retaining storm or wastewater.
 Applicant states that "we will endeavor to provide some representative samples of what the project's retaining walls may look like."
 As the appearance of the retaining walls is a major element in the publics perception of the project, this is material that is critical for the ZBA and public to see.

-Applicant should provide more details for the wastewater treatment plant.
+Photographic images of two different retaining wall finish appearances have been submitted.
+Given the scale of the proposed walls, this reviewer prefers the more "rusticated" "Weathered Edge" appearance. - Applicant should provide more details for the wastewater treatment plant.
 This has been eliminated.
+No change.